oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 The requirements are the following:

-1. Enable the updating of configurations in vdc_options, while the machine is up.
+1. Enable the updating of configurations in vdc_options, while the machine (engine server) is up.
-2. This should be enabled for keys that can be changed in runtime without harming the system, and keys that can actually be updated.
+2. In the first phase of the implementation this should be enabled for keys that support the upload feature, these keys will be exposed to the user as reloadable.
-3. The update will take place only when the admin decides so - through the engine-config CLI.
+3. The update will take place upon admin explicit request, through the engine-config CLI (and after engine restart, like we have today).

 ### Design